PicoCentauri/comment-artifact/README.md

 > [!IMPORTANT]
 >
-> Make sure grating your action with the correct _write_ >
+> Ensure that your action has the correct _write_ >
 > [permissions](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs).
-> Either on the root level of a workflow
+> You can set these permissions either at the root level of a workflow:
 >
 > ```yaml
 > name: 'My workflow'